marianoalbera/paytify/README.md

 Paytify is designed as a 100% "Serverless" application taking advanted [![Google Cloud](https://img.shields.io/badge/gcp-Google%20Cloud%20Platform-blue)](http://cloud.google.com) services like **Cloud Functions**, **Pub/Sub**, **GCP Key Management Service** and **Cloud Load Balancer**

+We decided on **Google Cloud** as a platform to accelerate the delivery of the minimal version of Paytify as they have products for every need we might have.
+Cloud functions covers most of the computing needs, Cloud SQL can run any standard relational database, Pub/Sub is simple to use to collect events coming from the different functions and even more advanced products like Cloud Identity to provide a unified integrated access management platform.

+Google Cloud Functions can be written using **JavaScript**, Python 3, Go, or **Java** which provide multiple choices for the development team.
+For the minimal version of PayTify we are using mostly Javascript / **NodeJs** runtime and also Java for specific cases.

+As per the API design, many of the responses to the client contain a **TransactionLog** array that will provide more information about the execution of the request throught the different functions or services.
+The way we will implement the transaction log is by every function sending events to different **Cloud Pub/Sub** queues and the TransactionLog **Subscriber** CF collecting those events and grouping them in the TransactionLog **Cache**, which is then accesed by the TransactionLogRepo to deliver the data.

+The design contains a single entry point **Gateway** CF that acts as an orchestration between the different domains.
+Each domain also contains a single entry **Gateway** CF that combines the execution of different functions in order to achieve the desired flow.
+In cases where there is data persistency needed, each entity contains a **Repository** CF that abstracts the other CFs from the data storage.

 <p align="center">
   <img src="https://github.com/marianoalbera/paytify/blob/main/docs/architecture/Paytify%20Serverless%20-%20Current.png?raw=true" align="center" alt="PayTiFy" width="800">
 </p>